metacpan/metacpan-cpan-extracted/distros/M/Mojo-Feed/README.md

 Mario Domgoergen

-Some tests adapted from [Feed::Find](https://metacpan.org/pod/Feed::Find) and [XML:Feed](XML:Feed), Feed auto-discovery adapted from [Feed::Find](https://metacpan.org/pod/Feed::Find).
+Some tests adapted from [Feed::Find](https://metacpan.org/pod/Feed%3A%3AFind) and [XML:Feed](XML:Feed), Feed auto-discovery adapted from [Feed::Find](https://metacpan.org/pod/Feed%3A%3AFind).

-# LICENSE
+# COPYRIGHT AND LICENSE

-Copyright (C) Dotan Dimet.
+This software is Copyright (c) Dotan Dimet <dotan@corky.net>.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This library is free software; you can redistribute it and/or modify it under the terms of the Artistic License version 2.0.

+Test data (web pages, feeds and excerpts) included in this package is intended for testing purposes only, and is not meant in any way to infringe on the rights of the respective authors.

 # AUTHOR